We take this very seriously. We are an accredited, regulated health care clinic that follows all regulatory standards.

 - Attend your appointment promptly, instead of really early, to minimize waiting in common areas of the clinic

-- Please cough into your elbow, rather than into your hand (or preferably cancel your appointment unless absolutely necessary to keep it if you have a cough)
+- Cancel your appointment unless absolutely necessary to keep it if you have a cough

 - Go online or call to cancel your appointment if you are experiencing cold or flu-like symptoms.
 Again, our practitioners have the right to refuse providing treatment to a client if they appear to be presenting with symptoms.